rayzrdev/SharpBot/RULES.md

 ## Discord Rules

-> Thanks to [@abyssvi](https://github.com/abyssvi), I know have [this quote](https://github.com/hammerandchisel/discord-api-docs/issues/69#issuecomment-223898291) as proof of these rules.
+> Thanks to [@abyssvi](https://github.com/abyssvi), I now have [this quote](https://github.com/hammerandchisel/discord-api-docs/issues/69#issuecomment-223898291) as proof of these rules.

 There is some question as to the rules about selfbots, whether you'll get banned for having one, stuff like that.
 I've had a hard time finding any _official_ statement one way or another, but as far as I can tell these are the general rules: